grantdelozier/TopoCluster/README.md

 Most modes of this application require that you have PostgreSQL 9.x or later installed, along with PostGIS extensions.
 One should have created a database and added the postgis extension to the database prior to working with this application.

 This application also has package dependencies.
-It is assumed that psycopg2 is installed https://pypi.python.org/pypi/psycopg2
+It is assumed that psycopg2 is installed (https://pypi.python.org/pypi/psycopg2).
+Some modes require additional packages (e.g. the morans calculation mode requires Numpy and significance testing in this mode requires Scipy).

+Documentation of all modes and arguments is still somewhat incomplete.
+Users are encouraged to view the projects main class (TopoCluster.py) for information on all modes and options.

 Modes
 =====